basho/basho_docs/content/riak/kv/2.1.4/using/running-a-cluster.md

 #### Select an IP address and port

 Let's say that the IP address for your cluster is 192.168.1.10 and that you'll be using the default port (8087).
-If you're using the [Protocol Buffers interface](/riak/kv/2.1.4/developing/api/protocol-buffers/) to Riak (which we recommend over the HTTP interface due to performance gains), you should change your configuration file:
+If you're using the [Protocol Buffers interface][dev api pbc] to Riak (which we recommend over the HTTP interface due to performance gains), you should change your configuration file: